Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 4. Meet lender or funder requirements

-Whether you’re raising capital or looking for a business loan, your income statement – together with your balance sheet – is the document most lenders and investors will want to see.
+Whether you’re raising capital or looking for a business loan, your income statement and your balance sheet are the documents most lenders and investors will want to see.

 5. Maintain financial compliance

-No matter where you operate, your business is obliged to follow certain federal, provincial, and sometimes municipal tax regulations.
+No matter where you operate in Canada, your business must follow certain federal, provincial, and sometimes municipal tax regulations.
 As one of the 3 essential financial reports, your income statement provides a lot of the data required to stay compliant.

 What is included in an income statement?